What is the Enhanced Check Security Features Padlock Icon?

-Check fraud is a growing problem.
-Some of the check fraud problem has been brought about by the evolution of various printing technologies, enabling check fraud perpetrators to use computers and laser copiers and printers to "manufacture" checks.
+Check fraud is an ongoing concern.
+Some of the problem of check fraud has been brought about by the evolution of various printing technologies, enabling check fraud perpetrators to use computers and laser copiers and printers to "manufacture" checks.
 Members of the check printing and check payment industry recognized a need to enhance the security of the traditional check product against these forms of fraud.

 What requirements must be met in order to use the Padlock Icon?